 Lands End Coastal Trail

-Best View of the Golden Gate Bridge
+Quite Possibly the Best Views of the Golden Gate Bridge

 This trail is all about the views.
 People flock here for the outstanding view of the Golden Gate Bridge, but I think the views of the Marin Headlands are just as beautiful.
 On a hazy day the headlands across the bay look like an impressionist painting.

 Starting at Sutro Baths and heading to Mile Rock Beach, the first section of this trail might require a little patience.
 While the first part of the trail is flat and wide, it is often crowded with tourists, couples walking hand-in-hand, or families out for a slow stroll.
 Most people are only here for the view of the Golden Gate Bridge and won’t make it more than a half-mile in before turning around.
 Be patient and know that while the crowds may thin the views will continue to be incredible.

 After taking in the views continue straight, following signs for Mile Rock Beach.
 Shortly after the first viewpoint you’ll see a sign board about some early ships that wrecked in the Bay.
 During low tide you can still see parts of these ships sticking out of the water.

 After a particularly bad shipwreck in 1901 that killed 28 people the city decided that it needed a lighthouse in the bay.
 They decided to build Mile Rock lighthouse on a rock that only measures about 30 feet by 40 feet.
 It took several years to build the multi-story Mile Rock Lighthouse as workers had to fight against the waves and the changing tides.
 The lighthouse had a tall steel base and a concrete building which housed the fog signal and a home for the light keeper.

 Now, most of the lighthouse has been demolished and it is just a squat white tower poking out of the water.
 Only the first story remains and it is now used as an emergency helicopter landing pad.

 Mile Rock Beach